husseinhmede1/bex-website/README.md

 ## Description

 This is a React.js template fully written in Typescript.
 The template is based on [Redux](https://redux.js.org/) for global state management, following the "features" or "ducks" pattern.
-This pattern enforces that all files for a feature are the same folder, and that all Redux logic for a feature in a single file.
+This pattern enforces that all files for a feature are in the same folder, and that all Redux logic for a feature is in a single file.
 As a result, the template ommits the old component-container pattern resulting in smaller chunks of code, significantly less file count, easier debugging and limited use of parent-child props.

 ## Commands